PraveenRavichandran27/DS-BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 ## Libraries/Modules Used

-   a).pandas: Used to create DataFrames for data manipulation and storage.
+   * pandas: Used to create DataFrames for data manipulation and storage.

-   b).sqlite3: Used to store and retrieve data from a MySQL database.
+   * b).sqlite3: Used to store and retrieve data from a MySQL database.

-   c).streamlit: Used to create a graphical user interface for users.
+   * c).streamlit: Used to create a graphical user interface for users.

-   d).easyocr: Used for text extraction from business card images.
+   * d).easyocr: Used for text extraction from business card images.

 ## Workflow